dmesser/ansible-rolling-upgrade/README.md

-# Infrastructure Orchestration Demo
+# Infrastructure Orchestration Example

-This is a Continuous Integraton / Continuous Deployment demonstration leveraging the concept of Infrastructure-as-Data provided by Ansible.
+This is a Continuous Integraton / Continuous Deployment example leveraging the concept of Infrastructure-as-Data provided by Ansible.

 A sufficiently complex multi-tier application is orchestrated across multiple systems, networks and load balancers stood up in an OpenStack environment.
 The deployment process is covered in Ansible Plays and Roles end-to-end.
 Updates to the application are enabled by a rolling re-deployment of the application.